Does asking about an accident affect your auto insurance policy?

 To avoid any speculation that you might have a claim waiting in the wings, it’s in your best interest to call up your broker with any hypothetical questions or need for advice.

-Unfortunately, however, there’s no standard process for this situation, and yet it’s one many drivers find themselves in.
+Unfortunately, there’s no standardized process for how these inquiries are handled, and yet it’s a situation many drivers find themselves in.

 “It’s always a tricky conversation,” says Carroll.
 “As a broker, I have an obligation to the customer, so I’m going to get them the advice they need in regard to what happens if you do not report the claim, and what happens if you do report the claim.
 And I’m leaving it up to the customer to make that judgment.”